WeblateOrg/weblate/docs/admin/config.rst

 API version to use with DeepL service.
 The version limits scope of usage:

 v1
-    Is meant for CAT tools and is usable with user based subscription. v2
+    Is meant for CAT tools and is usable with user-based subscription. v2
     Is meant for API usage and the subscription is usage based.